TritonDataCenter/smartos-live/src/fw/man/fwrule.5.md

     subnet <subnet CIDR>

-Targets the specified IPv4 subnet range.
+Targets the specified IPv4 or IPv6 subnet range.

 **Example:**

     FROM subnet 10.8.0.0/16 TO vm 0f570678-c007-4610-a2c0-bbfcaab9f4e6 ALLOW \
          tcp port 443

-Allows HTTPS traffic from a private /16 to VM 0f57...
+Allows HTTPS traffic from a private IPv4 /16 to the specified VM.

+**Example:**

+    FROM subnet fd22::/64 TO vm 0f570678-c007-4610-a2c0-bbfcaab9f4e6 ALLOW \
+         tcp port 443

+Allows HTTPS traffic from a private IPv6 /64 to the specified VM.

 ### tag